 What is the cost to adopt?

-To ensure that families adopting can financially provide adequate food, necessities and veterinary care we do require a tax-deductible Adoption Donation of $250 - $300 for all dogs adopted from Speranza.
+To ensure that families adopting can financially provide adequate food, necessities and veterinary care we do require an Adoption Donation (which is not tax-deductible because a good, the dog, is exchanged) of $250 - $300 for all dogs adopted from Speranza.
 Being able to pay the Adoption Donation indicates that you are financially capable of the routine expenses.
 All dogs adopted from Speranza will be spayed or neutered, up to date on vaccines and heartworm preventatives and will be microchipped.
 Adopting is a bargain; it would cost upwards of $500 to take a dog to a veterinarian and have the spay/neuter, vaccines and microchip done, on top of the price of the dog.

 However, it is important to remember that the cost of owning a dog is